 Liquidity risk arises from the Company's general and capital financing needs.
 The Company manages liquidity risk by attempting to maintain sufficient cash balances.
 Liquidity requirements are managed based on expected cash flows to ensure that there is sufficient capital in order to meet short term obligations.
-As at June 30, 2021, the Company had working capital of \$707,534.
-Subsequent to June 30, 2021, the Company completed a \$5,000,000 bought deal financing, and accordingly liquidity risk is minimized.
+As at December 31, 2021, the Company had a working capital of \$4,829,060 (September 30, 2021 - \$4,602,843) so liquidity risk is assessed as low.